forcedotcom/SalesforceMobileSDK-Package/README.md

 ## To run forcedroid do
 ./android/forcedroid.js

-## To run forcehybrid do
-./android/forcehybrid.js

-## To run forcereact do
-./android/forcereact.js

-## To test forceios, forcedroid, forcehybrid or forcereact do
+## To test forceios or forcedroid do
 ./test/test_force.js

-## To npm pack forceios, forcedroid, forcehybrid or forcereact  do
+## To npm pack forceios or forcedroid do
 ./pack/pack.js